rocky-linux/documentation/docs/guides/web/caddy.md

 ## Optional: PHP FastCGI

-Like mentioned earlier, Caddy supports FastCGI support for PHP.
+As mentioned earlier, Caddy supports FastCGI support for PHP.
 The good news is that unlike Apache and Nginx, Caddy automatically takes care of handling PHP file extensions.

 To install PHP, first add the Remi repository (note: if you are running Rocky Linux 8.x, substitute in 8 next to the "release-" below):